 - Clothes: You can recycle clothes and other textiles at clothing banks.
 You can find these at recycling centers across the country.
 Alternatively, why not donate any good quality old clothing to your local charity shop (thrift store)?

 - Shoes: You’ll also find shoe recycling points at many of these recycling centers.
-Make sure to tie the laces together and find your nearest shoe recycling point here.
+Make sure to tie the laces together and deposit it at your nearest shoe recycling point.

 - Batteries: Batteries are widely recycled, however not all local authorities will take them as part of the collection.
 If your local council doesn’t collect batteries, you’ll need to find your local recycling point.
 These are normally in supermarkets and other stores.